 Discrimination at work has been a real problem for some people in the UK, making it difficult for certain groups to get jobs or making their working life miserable.

-Everyone has the right to be treated equally and fairly when it comes to employment but sadly that’s still not the case in modern Britain.
+Everyone has the right to be treated equally and fairly when it comes to employment.
+Sadly that’s still not always the case in modern Britain.

-Thankfully a raft of new laws has been introduced in recent times to help increase diversity and equality, and protect disadvantaged groups from discrimination.
+Thankfully new laws have been introduced in recent times.
+These regulations aim to help increase diversity and equality, and protect disadvantaged groups from discrimination.

-Under the rules in Britain everyone should have Equal Access to Employment and once in work there should be a level playing field for pay, training and development.
-Individuals should not face harassment, Bullying or unfair treatment because of their race, religion, sexual orientation, disability, gender or age.
+Under the rules in the UK everyone should have Equal Access to Employment.
+Once in work there should be a level playing field for pay, training and development.
+Individuals should not face harassment, bullying at work or unfair treatment because of their race, religion, sexual orientation, disability, gender or age.

 What is Discrimination?

-Despite decades of race relations and increasing employment law, discrimination can still be a fact of life for many people working in the UK.
+Despite decades of race relations and new employment law, discrimination can still be a fact of life for many at work.

 People can be treated differently and discriminated against for many different reasons – it may because of the colour of their skin or their religion, or simply because they are a woman.